 - Support campaigns to ban the seven most dangerous pesticides, and don’t use any pesticides in the garden, especially not on flowering plants.
 Some of the pesticides on the list linked above are already banned in Europe, but helping to create awareness across the globe is still an important step.
-I’ve stopped using pesticides on my roses a few years back, even though they still get attacked I’ve seen an increase in ladybugs and other insects that prevent disease in my garden, which seem to have brought the pests under control so that it no longer cause notable damage to the plant itself.
+We’ve stopped using pesticides a few years back, even though they still get attacked we’ve seen an increase in ladybugs and other insects that prevent disease in the garden, which seem to have brought the pests under control so that they no longer cause notable damage to the plant itself.
 If you resist the urge to interfere, nature knows how to look after itself.

 - Support ecological, regenerative, organic agriculture.
 Regenerative and ecological farming resists insect damage by avoiding large monocrops (growing the same crop every year on the same piece of land), preserving ecosystem diversity, reducing pesticide use and promoting soil health

 - Avoid plants with double or multi petalled flowers

 The Best Place to Buy Bee Friendly Plants